aristanetworks/avd/ansible_collections/arista/avd/examples/cv-pathfinder/README.md

 !!! important
     - CVaaS is required to run this example.
 Without it, only configuration generation is possible.
     - Minimum EOS version 4.32.2F is required to run this example.
-    - The devices must be able to reach CVaaS via their Management Interface
+    - The devices must be able to reach CVaaS via their Management Interface.
+    - Proper licenses are required for all nodes.

 This example aims to present the basic configuration blocks required to deploy CV Pathfinder but does not cover all CV Pathfinder features.
 In particular, it does not cover: